Best Buddies International: Best Buddies Jobs

 Best Buddies Jobs is a program that makes sure people with intellectual and developmental disabilities get competitive paying jobs and equal employment.
 This program provides a support system for both the employee with a disability and the employer.

 e-Buddies

 e-Buddies offers a safe place for those with and without intellectual and developmental disabilities (IDD) to create online friendships.
 This program helps members, ages 13 and older, develop technology skills to become more confident in communicating online.
 Since people with IDD often have fewer opportunities for social interaction once they graduate, this program helps them continue making friendships while learning to navigate technology.
 Members can participate in monthly group events or be paired for a one-to-one friendship.
 All participants are screened to ensure the safety of those with and without intellectual and developmental disabilities.

 Best Buddies Living

-The Best Buddies Living program encourages people with and without IDD to live together in a vibrant community that is focused on supporting all residents in accomplishing their life goals and dreams.
+The Best Buddies Living program encourages people with and without IDD to live together in a community that is focused on supporting all residents in accomplishing their goals.